-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “” In this guest blog post, Gena explains why gin marriage laws and Gretna Greens may have something to do with your ancestors’ marriage records appearing in unexpected newspapers from the 1920s and 1930s.
+Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
+In this guest blog post, Gena explains why gin marriage laws and Gretna Greens may have something to do with your ancestors’ marriage records appearing in unexpected newspapers from the 1920s and 1930s.

 Where did you get married?
 Was it a town near where you lived?
 Did you run away to get married?

 We often feel frustrated when we can’t find our ancestor’s marriage records in the most obvious place: the town they lived in.
 But let’s face it, not everyone gets married where they live.
 Maybe your ancestor chose to go to a “Gretna Green.”